The Story of Jesus

 Jesus’ birth and early years

 The angel Gabriel announces to Mary that she is to be the mother of Jesus, and that her cousin, Elizabeth, is pregnant with a boy whose name will be John (he will be John the Baptist).
-The circumstance of Mary’s pregnancy is explained to Joseph, alleviating any suspicions he has, enabling him to marry her.
+The angel of the Lord explains the circumstance of Mary’s pregnancy to Joseph, alleviating any suspicions he has, enabling him to marry her.

 Joseph is told in a dream to go to Egypt to escape Herod as he is intending to have the child killed.
 Because the magi didn't return to him and tell him where Jesus is to be found, Herod has all the boys in Bethlehem of two years or younger killed, their age being according to the time when the Magi first saw the star appear.